Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 Next time though, try and use non-foaming algaecide like Polyquat 60 or In the Swim Pool Algaecide 60 Plus.

 Finally, try as much as possible to avoid copper-based and 10% polymers algaecides, since they cause metal stains and foaming respectively.

 The next step you should take is to make sure that all the chemicals in your water are well balanced.

 Begin by taking measurements for the pH (7.4 - 7.6), TA (100 - 150), calcium hardness (150-400 ppm), and total chlorine (3 ppm).

 Then adjust all of them separately in that order, as required for a standard pool.
 Leave your pool pump running for at least 24 hours, and this should get rid of all the foam.

 3. Shock Your Pool Using Chlorine

-Shocking the pool is another option you can try when all the chemicals are well balanced but foam is still available.
+Shocking the pool is another option you can try when all the chemicals are well balanced but the foam is still available.